Anti-White racism: Zimbabwe

-Since then, Zimbabwe's White population has steadily declined, from 260,000 in 1975 to around 30,000 in 2014.
-While Whites accounted for 80% of the national income, this agrarian policy has fostered famine in the former breadbasket of Africa.
-From an exporter, the country became an importer.
 In December 2008, the Southern African Development Community (SADC) Tribunal, in the case of Mike Campbell (Pvt) Ltd v Zimbabwe, accused Mugabe and his government of waging a racist political campaign in which land confiscations were carried out in a discriminatory manner.
 The government and the Supreme Court of Zimbabwe contested the tribunal's decision.
 However, in 2016, noting the harmful impact of his measures on agricultural production, Mugabe called for the return to the country of White farmers forced into exile.

 In 2017, new President Emmerson Mnangagwa's inaugural speech promised to pay compensation to the White farmers whose land was seized during the land reform program.
 Rob Smart became the first White farmer whose land was returned after President Mnangagwa was sworn in to office; he returned to his farm in Manicaland province by military escort.
 During the World Economic Forum 2018 in Davos, Mnangagwa also stated that his new government believes thinking about racial lines in farming and land ownership is "outdated", and should be a "philosophy of the past."